 There are many regnal "timing points" and associated events that help us establish when that decree began.
 As we will see, they are instructive links for "Daniel's people" to respond to the probation mandates of the 490 years.
 In turn, that will reveal why the "rebuilding" and "restoration" represent God's kingdom and not a physical city.
-That will help in our search for a sympathetic decree.
-First, let's look at the first king of Medo-Persia who was in power when the prophecy of Daniel 9 was given.
+That will help in our "search" for a sympathetic decree.
+First, let's look at the "first king" of "Medo-Persia" who was in power when Daniel 9 was given.